 Our mission is to grow New Zealand’s high-tech economy via the physical sciences and engineering.
 As a SfTI researcher, you play a pivotal role in ensuring we achieve this mission by bringing your research closer to commercialisation.
-On this page you will meet Enrico, our Commercialisation Development Manager, find advice and tips to developing a commercialisation pathway, protecting your project IP, and developing a research and publication strategy.

 What is commercialisation?